sanjay-namdeo/notes/spring/depends-on.md

 **FileProcessor specifies its dependencies with @DependsOn**

-We an also annotate a component with @DependsOn
+We can also annotate a component with @DependsOn

 ```java
 @Component